zhangjq0908/Easer/docs/en/DATA.md

 	"version":VERSION OF DATA,
 	"operation":[
 		{
-			"spec":ID OF THE CORRESPONDING OperationPlugin,
+			"spec":ID OF THE CORRESPONDING OperationSkill,
-			"data":DATA FROM THE CORRESPONDING OperationPlugin
+			"data":DATA FROM THE CORRESPONDING OperationSkill
 		},
 		...
 	]